KOUZ14/Avionary/MEETINGS.md

 - Team updates (15min or less)
 - Kousik worked on requirements, sketching web pages, and use cases.
 Will work on project summary next.
 - Finished half of the requirements, sketching, and use cases.
+- 2024 4-19
+- Finished up the missing requirements
+- Sketch the hotel booking section and flgith status

 ### 2023-10-08 at 13:30
 <meeting template would go here>